dnil/FindSV_core/README.md

 prerequisites
     Conda

-use the command
+        use the command:
                 python FindSV.py --install

         choose the install mode that suits your application the best.
-For exmple
-        python FindSV.py --install UPPMAX
+For exmple: python FindSV.py --install UPPMAX

-to run FindSV-core on the uppmax system
+to run FindSV-core on the uppmax system.

 Settings
 =========

         Reference_dir
             The path to the reference directory is set using the reference_dir flag.
-There reference needs to be split per chromosome.
+            The reference needs to be split per chromosome.

 Other settings
 =============